Polk Library

 How to Use It

-Use it for: Finding, Reviewing and summarizing scholarly articles.
-After identifying a clear question or source, from one of the tools above you are ready for Semantic Scholar.
-Search for specific topics, papers, or authors.
+Use it for: Finding, reviewing, and summarizing scholarly articles.
+After you identify a clear question (from tools above), use Semantic Scholar to search for specific topics, papers, or authors.

 Best Fit For: Upper-level undergraduates, graduate students, and faculty finding, analyzing, and tracing scholarly sources in fields like social sciences, education, health, and STEM.